curlysemi/nume/README.md

 **v0.9.0**

 For too long have we had to communicate base-58 or hexadecimal numbers!
 And the auction-based name systems and first-come-first-serve name systems are not ideal either.
-This repo contains a new class of encoding scheme: a _pronounceable_ (more-or-less) encodings.
+This repo contains a new class of encoding scheme: _pronounceable_ (more-or-less) encodings.

 The basic idea is the inversion of the usual approach to account names: force names upon the users, much like how they have gotten their own names.